Tvrtko I of Bosnia: Hungarian succession crisis

 Tvrtko's yielding in the legal dispute with Ragusa may have been brought about by another major change: the death of King Louis I on 11 September 1382.
 Without a male heir, the Hungarian crown passed to Louis's 13-year-old daughter Mary and the reins of government to his widow, Tvrtko's cousin Elizabeth.
 The great unpopularity of the queens led to rebellions and presented an opportunity for Tvrtko, not only to reclaim Drijeva and other lands lost to Louis in 1357 but also to seize Kotor.
 When exactly or how this took place is not known.
 Already in the spring of 1383, Tvrtko started building a navy: he bought a galley from Venice, ordered two more to be built, and employed a Venetian patrician as his admiral with the consent of the republic.
 Around the same time, he erected a new town, Brštanik, near present-day Opuzen.

 In 1385, Tvrtko still formally recognized Hungarian supremacy, although it no longer had any practical meaning.
 He emphasized his loyalty to the queens, "his dearest sisters", and cited his oath of fealty to them.
 Mary and Elizabeth, however, had no power to enforce their suzerainty over him.
 In fact, they so respected his strength that they made concessions to win his favour: one of the concessions being their recognition of Tvrtko's possession of Kotor in the spring of 1385.
 The incorporation of the trade centres of Drijeva and Kotor did not result in a significant expansion on the coast, but it was of great importance to the Bosnian economy and the King's finances.

 The capture of Kotor earned Tvrtko the enmity of George I of Zeta's brother and successor, Balša II, who also desired the city.
 Nothing is known about Balša's military conflict with Tvrtko except that the latter asked Venice, whose trading opportunities were threatened by the clashes, to mediate with the Lord of Zeta.
-The mediation was thwarted by Balša's death in a 1385 battle with the invading Ottoman Turks.
+The mediation was thwarted by Balša's death in the 1385 Battle of Savra against the invading Ottomans.
 Balša's nephew and successor, George II, maintained Zeta's hostility toward Bosnia.